pooyagolchian/jekyll-theme/_posts/blog/2016-07-01-setup-my-jekyll-theme.md

 ### Link Post Type

-So Simple Theme supports **link posts**, made famous by John Gruber.
+My Theme Theme supports **link posts**, made famous by John Gruber.
 To activate just add `link: http://url-you-want-linked` to the post's YAML front matter and you're done.
 Here's an [example of a link post]({{ site.url }}/articles/sample-link-post) if you need a visual.

 ### Author Override